spamegg1/modern-systems-scala-native/README.md

 val strLen = string.strlen(stringPtr) // calculate length of string to be copied val destStr = stdlib.malloc(strLen + 1.toUSize) // alloc 1 more
 string.strncpy(destStr, stringPtr, strLen + 1) // copy, including \0
-destStr(strLen.toULong) = 0.toByte // null-terminate the new copy, JUST IN CASE!
+destStr(strLen) = 0.toByte // null-terminate the new copy, JUST IN CASE!
 ```

 Now it's null terminated twice: once with the copying, then again manually.